SayHeyD/sops-age-manager/README.md

 # What exactly does sam do?

 sam provides a configurable layer on top of sops.
-This means sam is basically a wrapper for sops when using age keys. you can configure which key to use by name and execute sops commands with the configured key.
-In addition, sam also provides some small helper commands to manage and access your key data.
+This means sam is a wrapper for sops itself and other applications that use sops under the hood. f.ex. the sops terraform provider.

 # User guide

 ## Prerequisites

-sam requires [sops](https://github.com/mozilla/sops) to be installed before it can be used.
+sam doesn't directly require [sops](https://github.com/mozilla/sops) to be installed before it can be used but without it, sam is kinda useless.
-If sops is not installed everything still works as expected aside from the base command, which passes its args to sops. sam also requires sops to be in the PATH.

 [age](https://github.com/FiloSottile/age) isn't per se a requirement, but you will already need to have age keys to use sam.
 Sam will not create age keys for you.

 ## General

-After installation add the age key files to the following path ```$HOME/.age/```. sam will detect age keys in this directory automatically by default.
+After installation, add the age key files to the following path ```$HOME/.age/```. sam will detect age keys in this directory automatically by default.
 The filename should follow the following format: ```<KEY_NAME>.txt```.

 The default config file for sam will be created at ```$HOME/.sops-age-manager/config.yaml``` on first usage of sam